About the Sonos Amp

 More details on the Sonos Amp

 125W x 2Ch Amplifier: The Sonos Amp features a built-in state-of-the-art Class D amplifier that can power large or small speakers so you can enjoy superior audio in practically any room.
 Packing 125 watts per channel into 8Ω or 200 watts per channel into 4Ω, the Sonos Amp powers even the most demanding speakers.
-And because the Amp is 4Ω stable, you can even power up to four speakers instead of just two.
+And because the Amp is 4Ω stable, you can even power up to four speakers instead of just two (or even six of the Sonos by Sonance speakers).
 Use the Amp to power your bookshelf, floor-standing, in-wall, and in-ceiling speakers.
 Thanks to its centralized heatsink, air inlets, and a discrete output stage, the Sonos Amp is built to stay cool and deliver lasting power.

 Applications: The Sonos Amp offers flexibility and can be used in a variety of applications.
 Connect your favorite bookshelf, floorstanding, in-wall, or in-ceiling speakers to the Amp and stream all your favorite music.

-- Connect the Sonos Amp to a pair of loudspeakers to listen to network audio and a connected line-level source.
+- Connect the Sonos Amp to a pair of loudspeakers for 2ch stereo to listen to network audio and a connected line-level source.

 - Use the Amp to add stereo sound to your TV through a HDMI ARC connection and a pair of loudspeakers.

-- Use the Sonos Amp with a pair of loudspeakers to add surround sound, if you already have a Sonos home theater speaker - such as the Playbar / Playbase / Beam, or another Amp) connected to your TV.
+- Use the Sonos Amp with a pair of loudspeakers to add surround sound, if you already have a Sonos home theater speaker - such as the Sonos Arc / Playbar / Playbase / Beam / Beam (Gen 2) / or another Sonos Amp connected to your TV.

 Mono-Sub Out: The integrated amplifier features a mono-RCA output for connecting a powered subwoofer (sold separately) with an LFE or line-level input.
 The unit will detect when a cable is connected to the subwoofer output and adjust the low-pass crossover frequency automatically.